 World of Warcraft came out back in 2004, but a constant stream of expansions has kept the game relevant.
 But between those expansions (they are usually separated by a period of about two years), updates like this give players new things to see and do.

 Rise of Azshara adds two new zones, the water-logged Nazjatar and the junkyard-like Mechagon.
-It also adds several new systems, including mount equipment and essences, new items that you can equip to your Heart of Azeroth necklace to unlock new powers.
-Players can also unlock flying in all of the zones introduced since the Battle for Azeroth expansion launched in 2018.
+It also introduces several new systems, including mount equipment and essences, new items that you can equip to your Heart of Azeroth necklace to unlock new powers.
+Players can also learn flying in all of the zones introduced since the Battle for Azeroth expansion launched in 2018.

 The update also brings a new raid, Azshara’s Eternal Palace, and a new mega-dungeon, Operation: Mechagon.

 Rise of Azshara releases just a couple of months before World of Warcraft Classic’s August 24 release date.
 Classic will give players a chance to experience World of Warcraft as it was before the launch of any of its expansions.
 Both Classic and the current game will be available through the same subscription.